 - Ragged socks do not keep the feet warm in winter.

-- Foot amputations can occur for a lack of clean socks.
+- Foot amputations can occur due to a lack of clean socks.

 - Nothing is more embarrassing than nasty feet and foot odor.